trabelsim/UR3_with_Robotiq_gripper_85/README.md

 ```
 Save the file and close it.

+At this time we can move on and combine the gripper xacro file with the robot xacro file.

 ### Modify the ur3_robot.urdf.xacro file

 Now we need to add the file we have just created to our main xacro file.
-Basically the ur3_robot.xacro file gets the information from various .xacro and then load them in order to run together.
+Basically the ur3_robot.xacro file gets the information from various .xacro and then load them in order to run them together.

 ```
 gedit ur3_robot.urdf.xacro